 Agile proponents argue that for the projects which involve some sort of research, the requirements are in flux and there is no point planning the project steps in detail.

 They also argue short duration sprints help teams to focus on important tasks and discover flaws with design assumptions and development processes much faster.

 In addition, Agile can react faster to market changes and help to bring products to the market faster.

-How Is Hybrid project management organized?
+What Is Hybrid project management?

 When a project is broken down in terms of functionality, the waterfall is used to map out the path from the requirement and specification to the development, testing, and final release to the customer.